Wirsdorf/maml-dqn-satellite-tasking/README.md

 # maml-dqn-satellite-tasking
 AI - Project - MAML DQN satellite tasking.
 Transfer from Low Earth Orbit to Lunar Orbit with Few-shot learning

-Code and artifacts for **"Rapid Adaptation of Satellite Tasking Policies from LEO to Lunar Orbit using Deep Q-Networks and Model-Agnostic Meta-Learning"** (SGAI submission).
+Code and artifacts for **"Rapid Adaptation of Satellite Tasking Policies from LEO to Lunar Orbit using Deep Q-Networks and Model-Agnostic Meta-Learning"** .

 ## Repro quickstart
 ```bash